 The bohemian decor, service, views, music, crowd, and overall experience were just spectacular.

-Look at the calendar and make a reservation for a day when they have their “music ritual”.
+Look at the calendar and make a reservation for when they have their “music ritual”.
 You could book your spot for the start of the ritual, 5:00 pm, or make a day of it by reserving sun beds, enjoying lunch, etc.

 We arrived at Scorpios at 1:00 pm for lunch reservations.
 Instead of eating at the restaurant, we ended up eating in the area right next to it that overlooked the beach.

 It was mid-May so it wasn't crowded.
-We ordered a quinoa salad and two espresso freddos for a total of €26 euros.
+We ordered a quinoa salad and two espresso freddos for a total of €30 euros.
 Expensive for Greece but cheap compared to the rest of the menu and other beach clubs.

 Instead of paying €100+ for a sun bed, we walked to Paraga Beach (the neighboring beach right behind Scorpios).
 It’s a public beach so you can either claim your spot of sand or pay for a sun bed.

 We were pretty hungry come 4:00 pm and didn’t plan on spending an arm and a leg for dinner at Scorpios Mykonos, so we ate at the highly recommended Tasos Taverna.
-We had an amazing meal with our table and toes in the sand for €20.
-At 5:00 pm we made our way back to Scorpios for our sunset music ritual reservation.

 I reserved the Sunset Beach area which is the best spot to see and enjoy whatever band or DJ is playing that evening.
 You have to buy a bottle as drinks are not served by the glass in any reserved area.
 We found a €50 bottle of wine and nursed that.